IABTechLab/uid2docs/docs/portal/portal-overview.md

 ## Set Up Your Account

-To set up your account, see [Participant Information](participant-info.md).
+To set up your account, see [Getting Started with the UID2 Portal](portal-getting-started.md).